lexvieira/Docker-Sql-Server/README.md

 1. MSSQL -> Add Connection - click or press <kbd>Enter</kbd>
 <img alt="MSSQL Add Connection" src="imgs/mssqladdconnection_01.png">

 2. **Hostname\instance or <server>.database.windows.net or ADO.NET connection string** - The IP or Address of your server.
-In our case, as we are configuring a local instance of MSSQL, we are going to use *localhost*
+In our case, as we are configuring a local instance of MSSQL, we are going to use  the *localhost*
 <img alt="MSSQL Server" src="imgs/mssqladdconnection_02_server.png">

 3. **Authentication Type [SQL Login|Integrated|Azure]** - Select SQL Login for we get to authenticate with the SQL Server password<br>